eterkit/flutter-packages/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
 about: Create a report to help us improve
-title: "[package_name]: Descriptive & short bug title"
+title: "Descriptive & short bug title"
 labels: ["bug"]
 assignees:
     - marcsanny

 ---

+**Label**
+Please assign corresponding package label.

 **Description**
 A clear and concise description of what the bug is.